liweinan/jboss-webserver-and-eap-high-availability/HowToUseTomcatVault.md

 org.apache.tomcat.util.digester.PROPERTY_SOURCE=org.apache.tomcat.vault.util.PropertySourceVault
 ```

 The `catalina.properties` is a long file, and you can just put the above configuration at the bottom of the file.
+This will load tomcat-vault into Tomcat during server startup, and it will use `vault.properties` in `conf` directory by default.

 Now we will use `tomcat-vault` to generate a manager password for Tomcat.
 This password will be encrypted by the `SecretKeyEntry` in keystore.
 We need to find the tomcat-vault jar correctly, and if you follow the steps previously, it should be located in `lib` directory of Tomcat: